Emergence of unique hues from sparse coding of color in natural scenes: Introduction

 \section{Introduction}

 In the late 19th century, Ewald Hering and Hermann von Helmholtz engaged in a vigorous debate over their competing views regarding the mechanisms underlying color perception in the eye and brain.
 While Helmholtz advanced a trichromatic theory of vision \cite{helmholtz1860optik}, Hering, relying largely on introspection, proposed a theory based on four unique hues---red, green, blue, and yellow---which in his view constituted atomistic elements of color appearance \cite{hering1878lehre}.
 Noting that certain pairs of these hues are never simultaneously perceived in any color (i.e., red-green and blue-yellow are mutually exclusive), Hering showed how they could be organized into opponent pairs and serve as a perceptual basis for describing all other colors.
 Ultimately, the Helmholtz-Young trichromatic theory was linked to the presence of three types of cones in the retina, and subsequently, a cone-opponent encoding strategy was identified in the retina and lateral geniculate nucleus (LGN) whereby neurons compute differences in activation between cone types~\cite{krauskopf1982cardinal,derrington1984chromatic}.
 At the same time, Hering's unique hues came to be adopted by psychology, vision science, and color technology as a canonical basis for describing color appearance~\cite{devaloisseeingcolorvision2000, fairchild2015color, wolfe2022perception}.
 However, the {\em cone-opponent} representation of the early visual system does not align with the {\em color-opponent} organization implied by the unique hues~\cite{de1997hue,webster2000variations,wuerger2005cone,wool2015salience}.
-Attempts to find neurophysiological correlates of the unique hues ~\cite{stoughton2008neural,mollon2009neural,conway2023color}, or psychophysical evidence reliably distinguishing their `uniqueness' as compared to other hues, remain inconclusive ~\cite{bosten2014empirical,conway2023color}.
-Thus, the alleged privileged status of the unique hues remains both enigmatic~\cite{saunders1997there,mollon1997nature,valberg2001unique} and controversial~\cite{jameson199714,conway2023color}, as they do not neatly map onto any known property of light or the visual system.
+Attempts to find neurophysiological correlates of the unique hues have been largely inconclusive~\cite{stoughton2008neural,mollon2009neural,conway2023color}, with the exception of Forder \textit{et al.}~\cite{forder2017neural}.
+Psychophysical evidence reliably distinguishing their `uniqueness' as compared to other hues also remains inconclusive~\cite{bosten2014empirical,conway2023color}.
+Thus, the alleged privileged status of the unique hues remains both enigmatic~\cite{saunders1997there,mollon1997nature,valberg2001unique} and controversial~\cite{jameson199714,conway2023color}, as they do not neatly map onto any well understood property of light or the visual system.